Hhochszt/94870-Portfolio/Portfolio.md

 ### Critique by Design Assignment

 Hillel's [Second assignment](CBD.md) looks at a notoriously bad infographic and tries to make it better.

+### Project

+Take a look at Hillel's [Final Project](Project.md), a deep dive into the effects of geography on modern Judaism.